 There are a few situations that may prompt a review of your beneficiaries:

-Benefits renewal.
-Your employer may require you to review and re-confirm the beneficiaries you have chosen to receive your assets.
+Benefits renewal period.
+Your employer may require you to review your beneficiary information form and re-confirm who you have chosen to receive your employer- sponsored assets.

 Estate planning.
-If you recently updated your will, beneficiary designations should match documents like life insurance or financial accounts.
-If they do not match, the beneficiaries found in your financial documents could overrule what your will says.
+If you recently updated your will, check that your beneficiary designations there match all financial documents including life insurance policies and financial accounts.
+Again, a will does not override account beneficiary designations.
+If the designations don’t match, the beneficiaries listed on your various accounts will overrule what your will says.
+So, be sure to make all beneficiary changes, if necessary, at that time.

 Time to get started

-It’s a good idea to review your beneficiary forms at least once a year.
+Outside of important life events, it’s a good idea to review your beneficiary forms at least once a year.
 And because life is unpredictable, it’s also a good idea to name one or more secondary beneficiaries.
-This may help eliminate confusion in case a primary beneficiary is deceased.
+This may help eliminate confusion in case a primary beneficiary dies.

-If you’re having trouble organizing your estate documents or need help getting started, your Credit Union can help.
-Affordable help managing estate planning needs with a participating attorney is available for members.
-Call your local branch for an appointment.
+If you’re having trouble organizing your estate documents or need help getting started, your Credit Union can help with affordable estate planning from a participating attorney.

 The advice provided is for informational purposes only.
-Contact an estate planning attorney for additional guidance.
+Contact a legal professional for additional guidance.